 “Listen for tone and inflection,” Taren’s dad had once said.
 “Which syllables do they stress?
 What emotions could be behind their words?
 How could those emotions alter their voice?”

 “I’m checking them now,” Taren mimicked just as the guard stopped by his door.
 Then he leapt forward, yanking the door open and slamming the butt of his weapon into the stranger’s throat.
-The guard fell with a muffled choking sound and hit the back of his head against the tile floor.
-Taren masked the sound with a cough as he fished the earpiece out of the stranger’s ear and stuck it in his own.
+The guard fell with a muffled choking sound.
+Taren masked this with a cough as he fished the earpiece out of the stranger’s ear and stuck it in his own.